 7 Blockchain Stocks to Profit in a Post-Banking World was written by Andrew Herrig and originally appeared on Wealth of Geeks.
+Andrew Herrig is the founder of Wealthy Nickel, where he writes about personal finance, side hustles, and entrepreneurship.
+As an avid real estate investor and owner of multiple businesses, he has a passion for helping others pursue financial independence and shares his own family’s journey on his blog.
 It has been republished with permission.

 While cryptocurrency prices have recently cooled, blockchain stocks remain hot.
 Bitcoin is hovering around $40,000, down 40% from its all-time high set in November 2021.
 However, Bitcoin's underlying technology continues to make inroads, with disruptive fintech companies launching seemingly every day and even stodgy blue-chip companies like Walmart and General Motors taking an interest.

 Many experts claim blockchain technology is the most significant innovation since the personal computer.
 But how can the average investor benefit?
 Here are 7 of the best blockchain stocks that will allow you to gain exposure to the coming reinvention of the business landscape.

 What is Blockchain?